Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 | **data setence**     | 93.70     |  96.21  | 94.94     |     200      |
 | **not data sentence**|  97.56    |  95.92  | 96.73     |    2000      |

 Similarly, we evaluate the mention recognition using 10-fold cross-validation on the annotated dataset.
-In the real application of the models, the second model is applied only to sentences detected as "data sentence", so the error of the previous model delecting "data sentences" will be propagated to the second model.
+In the real application of the models, the second model is applied only to sentences detected as "data sentence", so the error of the previous model detecting "data sentences" will be propagated to the second model.
 However, even combining the two error rates, the recognition of mentions of explicit datasets (dataset with names or without name but expressed as dataset or data) appears reliable with the current amount of training data.
 This result confirms that indicators derived from these extracted mentions can be build in a safe manner.

 At this stage, implicit datasets are harder to recognize and will require additional training data and modeling efforts.
 We also present for reference the current recognition scores for data device mentions, but their manual annotations are still work-in-progress and very limited.
 We think that the automatic identification of data acquisition devices or data processing devices could help in the future to spot implicit data in a more reliable way.